Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Conclusions

 We estimate the impact of our measurements of \xiion\ and \fesc\ on reionization (Section~\ref{section:discussion_xe}), using the Monte Carlo simulations and then solving for the evolution of the hydrogen-ionized fraction, $x_e$, as a function of redshift.
-Including galaxies brighter than $\muv < -16$ mag, the universe would not reach a hydrogen-ionized fraction of $x_e = 0.5$ until $5.5 < z < 7.1$ (68\% confidence), consistent with the lower-end of reionization based on QSO sight lines.
-Including an estimate of the contribution from fainter galaxies, $\muv < -14$ mag, reionization occurs sooner, with $x_e = 0.5$ obtained by $6.7 < z < 9.6$, broadly consistent with the CMB constraints.
+Including galaxies brighter than $\muv < -16$ mag, the universe would not reach a hydrogen-ionized fraction of $x_e = 0.5$ until $5.3 < z < 5.8$ (68\% confidence), consistent with the lower-end of reionization based on QSO sight lines.
+Including an estimate of the contribution from fainter galaxies, $\muv < -14$ mag, reionization occurs sooner, with $x_e = 0.5$ obtained by $6.0 < z < 8.1$, broadly consistent with the CMB constraints.
 However, this assumes that galaxies with $-16 < \muv < -14$ have ionizing production efficiencies and escape fractions similar to galaxies with $\muv = -16$~mag.
 The implication is that while EoR galaxies produce plenty of ionizing photons, this emission does not efficiently escape.
 We argue that this is a result of high gas fractions combined bursty star-formation histories which lead to short times in which the galaxies have sufficiently clear channels through the gas through which ionizing photons can escape.

 Our results have several caveats.
 Among these is the assumption that we are able to constrain the \fesc\ in galaxies through the SED fitting.
 Our tests with simulated galaxy SEDs shows this is reasonable (Appendix~\ref{appendix:fesc_sed}), but additional tests will require extending our analysis to galaxies at lower redshifts with similar data, and direct measurements of the LyC escape fractions.
 We plan to pursue this in a future study.
-Our results also depend on selection effects, where our samples may be biased toward objects with stronger nebular emission, favoring galaxies in a ``burst'' stage of star formation.
-To test this will require more complete samples of galaxies in the EoR with \jwst\ imaging and prism spectroscopy.
+Our results also depend on selection effects, where our samples may be biased toward objects with stronger nebular emission, favoring galaxies in a ``burst'' stage of star formation. \editone{However, even in this case, the implied \xiion\ values of galaxies in post-burst stages would be lower, reducing the number of ionizing photons, unless these galaxies also have higher \fesc.} To test this will require more complete samples of galaxies in the EoR with \jwst\ imaging and prism spectroscopy.
 This will become possible with forthcoming datasets that include larger samples of fainter galaxies\citep[e.g.,][]{Dickinson_2024}.